 The School of Social Sciences at Heriot-Watt University comprises of Edinburgh Business School, the Department of Languages and Intercultural Studies and the Department of Psychology.

-We are the largest academic school of Heriot-Watt University and we specialise in research and industry-informed undergraduate and postgraduate teaching across our core disciplines:
+We are the largest academic school of Heriot-Watt University and we specialise in undergraduate and postgraduate teaching informed by impactful research and industry partnerships, covering our core disciplines: